BrittniKarat/BrittniKarat/README.md

 <h3 align="center">A passionate frontend developer from San Diego, CA</h3>

-- 🔭 I’m currently working on [lovenotes].
+- 🔭 I’m currently working on [lovenotes] https://github.com/BrittniKarat/lovenotes.
 This app has a small template to send a love note and appreciation note that can be sent via email.

 - 📫 How to reach me: **brittnikarat@gmail.com**